Lady Maples fall in Class A consolation, 3-0

-Mapletown made one final run to remain alive in the volleyball playoffs, but Bishop Canevin responded with a late rally to defeat the Lady Maples, 3-0, in the WPIAL Class A consolation Thursday night at Bethel Park.
+Mapletown made one final run to remain alive in the volleyball playoffs, but Bishop Canevin responded with a late rally to defeat the Lady Maples, 3-0, in the WPIAL Class A consolation on Nov.
+3 at Bethel Park.

 The most successful season in program history closes with an 18-4 record, with three losses to WPIAL finalist Frazier and the other to the Lady Crusaders.